AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/places/places-to-platform.md

 ## Capablities

 1. Enriches Adobe Journey Optimizer's ability to engage with users based on location entry and exit triggers.
-2. Allows creating Audiences based on POI visits
+2. Allows creating audiences based on points of interest (POI) visits.

 ## Mobile SDK